Ard3ny/ard3ny.github.io/_posts/2023-06-18-Speedup-gerrit-ldap-login-time copy.md

 Default value should be max heapsize = 1/4 of available RAM.
 So to do this automatically, just increase your RAM and the heapsize will follow.

-To do it manually (not recommended) change "Xmx" value of gerrit ExectStart
+To do it manually (not recommended) change 'Xmx' value of gerrit 'ExectStart'

 ```
 ExecStart=/usr/bin/java -Xmx2048m -jar ${GERRIT_HOME}/bin/gerrit.war daemon -d ${GERRIT_HOME}